Tuesday, May 11, 2021

 What once was a clear night sky was becoming fairly overcast now.
 It was light, but there were tiny snowflakes beginning to gently flutter downwards.
 Nayleen looked up and frowned.
 “It’s about to storm again… and if you remember how strong the last one was when we were in Ceareste… We’ve still got time though.
 Hopefully we’ll be out of it before it starts getting too bad… even at the pace we’re going.”

 “Us hoping hasn’t been going well so far tonight...”
-Sairek grumbled, shifting Cyial’s weight a little and beginning to walk down.
-Nayleen, still holding Sairek’s staff, used it as a sort of walking stick to help balance her way down with the heavier load she had.
+Sairek grumbled, shifting Cyial’s weight a little as he bent down and collected his staff, then held it out to Nayleen.
+"Here, I can't carry it with Cyial but you can use it as a normal stick to balance your weights on the way down."

 By now the snow which once was light had become quite heavy, and the wind was picking up, the chill biting into all of them when it blew, even Sairek was beginning to feel his vulnerable ears beginning to burn with the cold.
 “Twenty… more minutes you think…?”
 Sairek grunted in effort.